1. What's Strategy Milling's background? How long has it been around? How does it work with APMR, and who is in leadership?

 7. In your opinion, what does gold offer to labs that other alternatives don't?

-Specifically, "milled" gold offers a laboratory a restoration containing the following positive attributes: Lower cost of manufacturing; higher quality of internal "fit" when comparing the state of our milled product as the customer receives it VS the state of a divested gold crown that has been cast; less finish time from the fit and external surface texture... and if designed properly, a great way to save money as the lab is only paying for the restorations weight and not the typically accompanying sprue system.
+Specifically, "milled" gold offers a laboratory a restoration containing the following positive attributes: Lower cost of manufacturing higher quality of internal "fit" when comparing the state of our milled product as the customer receives it VS the state of a divested gold crown that has been cast; less finish time from the fit and external surface texture... and if appropriately designed, a great way to save money as the lab is only paying for the restorations weight and not the typically accompanying sprue system.
 Other than that, it falls back to what are now becoming the classic discussions between the available alternatives.
 Do YOU believe that gold is good?
 We do.
-We believe it to be more reliable, more user friendly for all involved... lab, Dr., patient, and a better product than Zirconia, Lithium Dislocate, composites, or most high fusing PFM's for posterior restorations.
+It is more reliable, consistent, and user-friendly for all involved... lab, Dr., patient, and a better fitting product than Zirconia, milled Lithium Dislocate, or cast PFM frameworks for posterior restorations.

 8. What makes Strategy Milling different from other milling center options?